-Northern Ireland floods: Clean up and questions - BBC News
+Clean up and questions after NI floods

 DUP leader Arlene Foster travelled to Drumahoe in Londonderry to meet victims.

-She also tweeted that said she had spoken to David Sterling, the interim head of the Northern Ireland Civil Service, about the government response.
+She also tweeted that she had spoken to David Sterling, the interim head of the Northern Ireland Civil Service, about the government response.

+The Department of Infrastructure has said it will investigate any problems with the NI Direct floodline, after many complaints callers could not get through to the emergency helpline during the crisis.

+Owen McGivern, head of operations for the Department of Infrastructure and Rivers, said there were questions to be answered, and that the flood line number's performance would be reviewed.

-John Kelpie, chief executive of Derry City and Strabane District Council, said the quantity of rainfall was well in excess of what had been forecast.
+John Kelpie, chief executive of Derry City and Strabane District Council, said the amount of rainfall was much higher than had been forecast.

-"We have established a council presence in the two major areas affected - Drumahoe and Eglinton," he added.
+"We have established a council presence in the two major areas affected - Drumahoe and Eglinton," he said.

 "We have up to 30 environmental health officers doing door to door knocks, checking on properties."

-As torrential downpours led to flash floods, the rescue services dealt with more than 400 emergency calls.
+As torrential downpours led to flash floods, the rescue services dealt with more than 400 emergency calls overnight on Tuesday.

 Families have been left homeless after their houses were damaged by flood water and raw sewage, and numerous roads remain blocked in the worst-affected areas of counties Derry, Tyrone and Donegal.